arkadiko-dao/arkadiko/docs/grant.md

   - Probably need another stablecoin (e.g. USDT, USDC, PAX) on Stacks to peg against at some point
 - The Discord community is still small (but active) so getting questions answered & debugging can take slightly longer
 - One `tx-sender` address can only stack once at the moment, as far as I'm aware.
 This would make stacking inefficient.
 I believe this will be fixed mid to long term on the Stacks stacking protocol, and a SIP is already open AFAIK (on https://github.com/stacksgov/sips/issues).

+Apart from the above, there is a set of more generic risks (e.g. protocol risk wrt security, economic risks if you decide to buy the governance token, regulatory risk that needs to be resolved etc).

 ## Future Work (Outside Initial Grant Scope)